 Step 2: Re-Train How You Jump and Land

 Heavy slow strength training that balances activation of your glutes and quads is your foundation.
 Now, you need to incorporate these same concepts into a jump training program.

 Improper landings and jumps are characterized by a quad-dominant pattern.
 The athlete with a quad-dominant landing pattern will land hard and stiff.
 When landing, the feet will make a loud “slap” or “clank” with the floor or ground.
 In these cases, the athlete’s glutes are helping very little with absorbing the impact.
 Instead, most of the load is placed on the quadriceps and patellar tendon.

 To jump and land properly there are 2 verbal cues that help.
 The first is to “push your hips back”.
 This promotes an action similar to sitting back on a chair.
 When your hips move back (and your trunk moves forward), activation of your glutes increases.
 At the same time, the load on your quads decreases.

 The second cue is to “land softly” on the balls of your feet.
 This promotes greater knee bending in your jumps and landings.
 In essence, we want a nice hip hinge with a deep knee bend when you jump and land.

 See Your Physical Therapist to Fully Recover from Jumper’s Knee

-Jump training is the final piece to a successful recovery from jumper’s knee.
-You will need the help of your physical therapist to master proper jumping and landing technique.
+Jump training is the final piece to a successful recovery from Jumper’s knee.
+You will need the help of your physical therapist to master proper jumping and landing techniques.
 Physical therapists are experts in how your body moves.
 To optimize your movement patterns, you will need an individualized program.